 Paper - Control

 Control is challenging because it takes practice to know what threats to expect from your opponent.
 The more knowledge you have of your opponent, the better you will perform.
 Control, typically, has a finite number of removal tools for individual minions and board clears.
 When playing this archetype each turn you have to ask yourself a few questions: Do I need to remove this minion/board right now?
 How can I stabilize this board to keep it from getting out of control?
-How do I prevent lethal damage from my opponents hand?
+How do I prevent lethal damage from my opponent's hand?
 By answering each of these questions, you learn when to clear a board and when to leave it, when you should be playing a taunt minion, and when you absolutely need to heal.
 Your end goal is how/when to stabilize and take full control of the game so your opponent cannot get back into the game.
-Control thrives against Aggro because eventually all Aggro decks run out of cards in hand or cards in their deck; meaning that if you can keep the board, they will run out of steam and lose.
+Control thrives against Aggro because eventually all Aggro decks run out of cards; meaning that if you can keep the board, they will run out of steam and lose.
 Control suffers against Combo because it often lacks proactive plays to deal damage to the opponent, allowing Combo to play their combo pieces whenever they want.

-Featured Deck of the Week: Quest Shaman
+Featured Deck of the Week: Quest Do Nothing Priest

 How to Play It